cjavdev/presence_demo/PRESENTATION.md

 Number 1!
 Using some sort of last seen date.

 As we know trafic to our sites happens to come in waves.
-Lets say we posted something on HN and we're getting a wave of traffic. this side of the room is the early adopters :).
+Lets say we posted something on HN and we're getting a wave of traffic.
+This side of the room is the early adopters :).

 now everyone who recently raised their hand is considered online. now if